Suppose we push constantly ahead, change lanes to grab a bit of headway,

 off at 60 mph!
 No downstream congestion!
 The

-merging lanes formed a terrible bottleneck, yet the open lanes ahead were
+merging lanes formed a terrible bottleneck, but they did not add together

 at (and behind) the merge-zone.